KNITPhoenix/Ridgeformer/README.md

 ### Manifest files creation for dataloaders
-- script data_folder_creation.py in datasets directory is used to arrange the datasets in a specific folder structure Subject -> finger -> background and instances
+- script data_folder_creation.py in datasets directory is used to arrange the datasets in a specific folder structure

+  Subject -> finger -> background and instances

-- script manifest_file_creation.py in datasets directory is used to create manifest files used in dataloaders
+- script manifest_file_creation.py in datasets directory is used to create manifest files used in dataloaders.
+The manifest file structure will be as follows:

+{
+Unique_finger_id_1:{
+'Contactless': ( list of paths of all contactless images ) 'Contactbased': ( list of paths of all contactbased images ) },
+Unique_finger_id_2:{
+'Contactless': ( list of paths of all contactless images ) 'Contactbased': ( list of paths of all contactbased images ) }
+......}

 ### Pretrained models and Finetuned checkpoints
 Download the zip file from [Link](https://buffalo.box.com/s/8wmvwhmvbmfsy8j7lr7ppa30bxe3hvws) and unzip the contents in ridgeformer_checkpoints directory to use in evaluation and training scripts